-Thirty-six targets will be operated for this match. letter hotres seral feathers
+Thirty-six targets will be operated for this match.

 Firing Records

 Each organization will keep an accurate and complete record of all firing and upon completion of range practice will render firing report upon the prescribed forms to Major Fred S. Hird, Ord.
 Dept.